-Medina Lake Front Landscape: In one of the most coveted addresses in the Seattle area, Madderlake is designing a spectacular native landscape for a new home by Kristi Hanson Architects, using massive granite boulders and remarkable trees sourced from Oregon and Washington.
+Medina Lake Front Landscape: In one of the most coveted addresses in the Seattle area, Madderlake is designing a spectacular native landscape for a new home, using massive granite boulders and remarkable trees sourced from Oregon and Washington.

 Conundrum Creek: our first Aspen residence, located in the spectacular Castle Creek Valley.

 Aspen Park: an expansive landscape for a mountain home, including pond, streams, wildflower meadows and massive boulder work.

 Dana Ranch: a masterplan for a vast Montana ranch, the modest original house re-conceived in the English Arts and Crafts style.